prashrock/CPP/README.md

 =

 - C++ programs (Algo, DS)
-- Note, implementations aim for clarity rather than optimal performance; some sections may exhibits poor cache locality, perform more comparisons and swaps than necessary.
+- Note, implementations aim for clarity rather than optimal performance.
+  - Some sections may exhibits poor cache locality, perform more comparisons/swaps than necessary.
+  - Unless stated otherwise, none of the DS/Algo implementations are MT/Async safe.